Guides

 braingent reindex --check

-If any of these report issues, the agent shows you the diff before fixing.
+If any command reports issues, review the diff before fixing.

 Monthly — stale record review